Covid-19 PCR

 59 Azn

-For this test, a sample is collected from the patient's nose and throat using a special swab.
-The collected material is placed in a special liquid and sent to the laboratory.
-The RNA of the Covid-19 virus is detected through the amplification of nucleic acids using the polymerase chain reaction (PCR) method.
+For the Covid-19 PCR test, a sample is collected from the patient’s nose and throat using a special swab.
+The sample is then placed in a special solution and sent to the laboratory.
+Using the Polymerase Chain Reaction (PCR) method, nucleic acid amplification is performed to detect the RNA of the Covid-19 virus.

-In PCR testing for the Covid-19 virus, the virus is usually detected within the first 7 days after infection.
-After this period, the virus may migrate to the lower respiratory tract and become undetectable in the nasal and throat cavities.
-However, positive PCR results can occasionally persist for up to 28 days.
+When testing for Covid-19 using PCR, the virus is usually detected within the first 7 days of infection.
+Later, the virus may not be detected in the nose and throat as it enters the respiratory tract.
+However, a positive PCR result for the virus may still occur for up to 28 days.

-For this reason, the timing of the test is crucial.
-If symptoms are present and the PCR test result is negative, it does not completely rule out the presence of the virus.
-In such cases, it is recommended to check for antibodies in the blood.
+Therefore, the timing and conditions of the test are very important.
+If symptoms are present but the PCR test is negative, this does not rule out the presence of the virus.
+In such cases, checking for antibodies in the blood is recommended.

-Note: A PCR test for Covid-19 is required for air travel
+Note: A Covid-19 PCR analysis is required for flights.

 When coming for the test, you should have an empty stomach or visit at least 3-4 hours after consuming any food, drink (including water), chewing gum, smoking, or rinsing your nose and throat.